Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 	:ref:`overlay`.
     * - ``VID_TYPE_SCALES``
       - ``-``
-      - This flag indicates if the hardware can scale images.
-The V4L2 API implies the scale factor by setting the cropping dimensions and image size with the :ref:`VIDIOC_S_CROP <VIDIOC_G_CROP>` and :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl, respectively.
-The driver returns the closest sizes possible.
+      - This flag indicates if the woke hardware can scale images.
+The V4L2 API implies the woke scale factor by setting the woke cropping dimensions and image size with the woke :ref:`VIDIOC_S_CROP <VIDIOC_G_CROP>` and :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl, respectively.
+The driver returns the woke closest sizes possible.
 For more information on cropping and scaling see :ref:`crop`.
     * - ``VID_TYPE_MONOCHROME``
       - ``-``
-      - Applications can enumerate the supported image formats with the :ref:`VIDIOC_ENUM_FMT` ioctl to determine if the device supports grey scale capturing only.
+      - Applications can enumerate the woke supported image formats with the :ref:`VIDIOC_ENUM_FMT` ioctl to determine if the device supports grey scale capturing only.
 For more information on image formats see :ref:`pixfmt`.
     * - ``VID_TYPE_SUBCAPTURE``
       - ``-``
-      - Applications can call the :ref:`VIDIOC_G_CROP <VIDIOC_G_CROP>`
+      - Applications can call the woke :ref:`VIDIOC_G_CROP <VIDIOC_G_CROP>`
-	ioctl to determine if the device supports capturing a subsection of the full picture ("cropping" in V4L2).
-If not, the ioctl returns the ``EINVAL`` error code.
+	ioctl to determine if the woke device supports capturing a subsection of the woke full picture ("cropping" in V4L2).
+If not, the woke ioctl returns the woke ``EINVAL`` error code.
 For more information on cropping and scaling see :ref:`crop`.
     * - ``VID_TYPE_MPEG_DECODER``
       - ``-``
-      - Applications can enumerate the supported image formats with the :ref:`VIDIOC_ENUM_FMT` ioctl to determine if the device supports MPEG streams.
+      - Applications can enumerate the woke supported image formats with the :ref:`VIDIOC_ENUM_FMT` ioctl to determine if the device supports MPEG streams.
     * - ``VID_TYPE_MPEG_ENCODER``